DavidDock/cheers-to-beers/TESTING.md

 #### Results
 A logged in user can successfully star and unstar a post.
 The owner of the post cant star their own post and a non-user is be prompted to log in upon hover.
-Once a post is stared the user can successfully see all those posts on their "stared" feed allowing easy access to their favourit posts.
+Once a post is stared the user can successfully see all those posts on their "stared" feed allowing easy access to their favourite posts.

 Current features created for user story:
-- Star and cheer buttons
+- Star buttons

+### Cheer and Uncheer a post
+As a logged in user I can cheer/uncheer a post and interact with other users.

+#### Acceptance Criteria
+You can cheer and uncheer a post.

+#### Results
+A logged in user can successfully cheer and uncheer a post.
+The owner of the post cant cheer their own post and a non-user is be prompted to log in upon hover.

+Current features created for user story:
+- Cheer button

 ### View all posts
 As a user I can see all the posts so I can see peoples posts.